jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 <img src="/hastaLaVista/assets/greenX_38.png" alt="drawing" width="800px"/>
 <img src="/hastaLaVista/assets/orangeX_40.png" alt="drawing" width="800px"/>
 <img src="/hastaLaVista/assets/orangeX_44.png" alt="drawing" width="800px"/>

+As just mentioned, signal to noise affect the results.
+Close to the noise, CC becomes less a sharp statistics, while with larger signal, it works nicely.
+This means that this approach has its own limit of detection, below which it is assumed that the feature is not found.

 The second option makes use of the [`hastaLaVista`][hlv-link]  <img src="/hastaLaVista/assets/hlvLogo50px.png" alt="drawing" width="50px"/> package to make the visualization interactive, as shown here: